 This product was tested for FCC compliance under conditions that included the use of shielded cables and connectors between system components.
 It is important that you use shielded cables and connectors to reduce the possibility of causing interference to radios, television sets, and other electronic devices.

-For Apple peripheral devices, you can obtain the proper shielded cables from your authorized Apple dealer.
-For non-Apple peripheral devices, contact the manufacturer or dealer for assistance. \triangle
+For Apple peripheral devices, the proper shielded cables are available through an Apple-authorized dealer.
+For non-Apple peripheral devices, contact the manufacturer or dealer for assistance.